fldsantos/gitblog/README.md

    - Navigate to **Pages**
    - Under "Source", select **"GitHub Actions"** (NOT "Deploy from a branch")
    - If you see "Deploy from a branch" selected, change it to "GitHub Actions"
-   - The workflow will automatically deploy to the `gh-pages` branch on every push to main/master
+   - The workflow will automatically deploy to the `pages` branch on every push to main/master
    - **Important:** After the first successful workflow run, wait a few minutes for GitHub Pages to update

 **Note:** If you get a permission error, make sure step 1 is completed first!